apache/datafusion/docs/source/contributor-guide/branching_model.md

 only having dependencies on released crates.
 This allows us to reliably release new versions of DataFusion on a fixed schedule.

-This is problematic when making breaking changes to dependencies such as `arrow-rs` or `sqlparser` and then making corresponding changes in DataFusion.
+This is problematic when making changes to dependencies such as `arrow-rs` or `sqlparser` and then making corresponding changes in DataFusion.

 One solution to this problem is to use feature branches.
 For example, suppose that the latest `sqlparser` crate is